 Low: 25 Fahrenheit

-Raindeer forecast: Maybe a few snowflakes or raindrops.
+Raindeer forecast: Dry.
 Chilly but not brutally cold.
 Sunset is at 4:34 PM.
 The Brooklyn Raindeer™ forecast: Santa should plan to arrive before sunrise, which is at 7:19 A.M., Eastern Standard Time.

-Often Warmer-Than-You-Might-Think, New York Christmas Weather is FickleBrooklyn is part of the New York City ecosystem.
+Often Warmer-Than-You-Might-Think, Christmas Weather is FickleBrooklyn is part of the New York City ecosystem.
 And like Manhattan and the other boroughs, December holiday weather is quite variable.

 One year, we can have sleeting snow storms and cross country skiing in Prospect Park on December 25th.
 The next year, on a Christmas Eve walk across Brooklyn Bridge the weather feels as balmy as springtime in Florida.